Donna Tartt

-Donna Louise Tartt (born December 23, 1963) is an American novelist and essayist.
-Her work has been widely critically-acclaimed, and her novel The Goldfinch won the Pulitzer Prize for Fiction and has been adapted into a film.
+Donna Louise Tartt (born December 23, 1963) is an American novelist.
+She wrote the novels The Secret History (1992), The Little Friend (2002), and The Goldfinch (2013), which won the Pulitzer Prize for Fiction and was adapted into a 2019 film of the same name.
+She was included in Time magazine's 2014 "100 Most Influential People" list.

-Early life
+Early life and education

-Tartt was born in Greenwood, Mississippi, in the Mississippi Delta, the elder of two daughters.
+Donna Louise Tartt was born on December 23, 1963, to Don and Taylor Tartt, in Greenwood, Mississippi.
 She was raised in the nearby town of Grenada.
 Her father, Don Tartt, was a rockabilly musician, turned freeway "service station owner-cum-local politician", while her mother, Taylor, was a secretary.
 Her parents were avid readers, and her mother would read while driving.

-I know a ton of poetry by heart, When I was a little kid, first thing I memorized were really long poems by A. A. Milne ...
-I also know all these things that I was made to learn.
-I'm sort of this horrible repository of doggerel verse.
+As a child, Tartt memorized "really long poems by A. A. Milne", and has described herself as, "this sort of horrible repository of doggerel verse".

-In 1968, aged five, Tartt wrote her first poem.

-In 1976, aged thirteen, Tartt was published for the first time when a sonnet was included in The Mississippi Review.

-In high school, Tartt was a freshman cheerleader for the basketball team and worked in the public library.
+Tartt wrote her first poem in 1968, when she was five years old.
+She was first published at 13, when a sonnet was included in a 1976 edition of the Mississippi Review.
+In high school, she was a freshman cheerleader for the basketball team and worked in the public library.
+Tartt's essays about patriotism and alcoholism won prizes, and she also wrote "short stories about death" during this period.

-In 1981, Tartt enrolled in the University of Mississippi where her writing caught the attention of Willie Morris while she was a freshman.
-Finding her in the Holiday Inn bar one evening, Morris said to her, "My name is Willie Morris, and I think you're a genius."

-Following a recommendation from Morris, Barry Hannah, then an Ole Miss writer-in-residence, admitted the eighteen-year-old Tartt into his graduate course on the short story.
-"She was deeply literary", said Hannah.
-"Just a rare genius, really.
-A literary star."
+In 1981, Tartt enrolled in the University of Mississippi, where she pledged for the Kappa Kappa Gamma sorority and wrote short stories for The Daily Mississippian.
+An editor at the paper gave one of her stories to prominent writer Willie Morris, who found Tartt at the Holiday Inn bar one evening and declared her "a genius".
+Following a recommendation from Morris, Barry Hannah, then an Ole Miss writer-in-residence, admitted the 18-year-old Tartt into his graduate course on the short story.
+Hannah referred to her as "deeply literary" and "a literary star".

 In 1982, following the suggestion of Morris and others, she transferred to Bennington College.
-At Bennington, Tartt studied classics with Claude Fredericks, and also met Bret Easton Ellis, Jonathan Lethem, and Jill Eisenstadt.
-Tartt graduated in 1986.
+At Bennington, Tartt studied classics with Claude Fredericks, and met fellow students and future authors Bret Easton Ellis, Jonathan Lethem, and Jill Eisenstadt.
+Tartt graduated in 1986 with a degree in philosophy.